UO-CS210/wildfire/docs/HOWTO.md

 to return the value (0, 0) as the imaginary centroid of an empty list of points.
 The location (0, 0) is outside the bounds of our basemap, so placing empty clusters at (0, 0) has the effect of hiding them in the graphic display.
-(An audio display will treat (0,0) as a special case to skip.)
+(Our audio display will treat (0,0) as a special case to skip.)

 To keep our main function short, we can write a very simple function